openlegend/core-rules/core/SRD.md

 **Climb**.
 You climb at half of your normal speed.
 The GM may require a Might or Agility check if the situation is particularly dangerous.

 **Swim**.
 You swim at half of your normal speed.
-The GM may require a Might or Fortitude check if you are swimming a long distance, against a very strong current, or in similar situations..
+The GM may require a Might or Fortitude check if you are swimming a long distance, against a very strong current, or in similar situations.

 #### Resist Banes